jemmy512/book-notes/Linux/dpdk.md

 * A software path to enable the packet processing on x86 CPU;
 * Find a better software method to do things differently;
 * A performance scale way using multicore architecture;
-* How to tune “Linux system” as packet processing environment.
+* How to tune "Linux system" as packet processing environment.

 ### 1.3.2 DPDK Way